 We are one of the leading Education departments in the UK, with an excellent reputation for research and teaching.
 We are active in a wide range of research projects across our research interests, and in recent years we have been successful in obtaining research funds from a variety of local, national and international funding bodies.

 Our PhD is designed to equip professional educators with a wide range of research skills, knowledge, understanding and expertise in their chosen field of research.
-We offer 3 different types of PhD:
+We offer:

 We offer a campus-based or practice-based PhD in Education, and we also offer a PhD by distance learning, ideal for those based away from Leicester or those who wish to combine studying for a research degree with their professional and personal commitments.

 The information on these pages applies both to our campus-based PhD and our distance learning PhD, except where specified.

 During each year of study as a full-time doctoral student, the University provides dedicated days of targeted training in general research and transferable skills.
 Training days run by the Student Learning Centre focus on areas such as:

 - Effective writing and presentation skills